 LMDA has many programs in place to encourage and promote Early Career Dramaturgs.
 Among these are travel grants, mentor matches, and special events.
 In addition, LMDA also publishes lists of internships and degree programs and guidelines for internships and employment.
 The Early Career group specifically serves students, interns, and dramaturgs in their first few years in the field.

 The Early Career Dramaturgs are now on Facebook!
 If you're an ECDer, or an ECD lover, come join the group and join in the conversation that is specifically oriented towards early career dramaturgs.

 Just search: Early Career Dramaturgs/LMDA

-LMDA is proud to offer travel grants to Early Career Dramaturgs for our annual conference.
+LMDA is proud to announce the 12th annual offering of travel grants to Early Career Dramaturgs for this summer’s conference.

 Criteria for selection of an Early Career/Student Dramaturg:

-- Applicant is not an employee of a professional theatre organization (interns are welcome to apply).
+· Applicant is not an employee of a professional theater organization (interns are welcome to apply).